Hong Kong English pop: 2020s

 Since the 2020s, many new musicians who focused on English pop songs have emerged in Hong Kong.
 In the R&B scene, local R&B singers including Tyson Yoshi and Gareth.T have held 4 sold-out concerts respectively at Star Hall of KITEC.
-New R&B singers and songwriters including Kiri T, Moon Tang, Kayan9896 have contributed to its latest iteration.
+New R&B singer-songwriters including Kiri T, Moon Tang, Kayan9896 have contributed to its latest iteration.

 On the other hand, local EDM (electronic dance music) producers and songwriters including VAL of local girl group STRAYZ, XTIE and Zight attempted to break into the Western music scene, exploring the boundaries of electronic music and digital instrumental technologies.
-Local Alternative rock & Pop Rock musicians including WHIZZ, Mansonvibes continue to craft their very unique styles of English rock music.
+Local alternative rock & pop rock musicians including WHIZZ and Mansonvibes continue to craft their unique styles of English rock music.
 Local Cantopop musicians including Joyce Cheng, Jay Fung, MC Cheung and AGA have also released a few English versions of their Cantonese singles.
 Group COLLAR and MIRROR release English song "Take Me Away" and "Rumours" respectively in 2023.